-For details of playback in jog or shuttle mode, see the sections "Playback in jog mode" and "Playback in shuttle mode" (page 4-7).
+For details of playback in jog or shuttle mode, see the sections "Playback in jog mode" and "Playback in shuttle mode" (page 4-8).

-3 At the point at which you wish to set the IN point or OUT point, hold down the ENTRY button and press the IN button or OUT button.
+3 At the point at which you wish to set the IN point or OUT point, hold down the ENTRY button and press the IN button or OUT button as the case may be.